ismailceylan/restorm/README.md

 # Introduction
 Restorm is a lightweight JavaScript library designed to streamline the process of handling RESTful services within client-side applications.
-With Restorm, developers can easily model their data on the client side and interact with RESTful APIs by adhering to predefined rules and conventions.
+With Restorm, we can easily model data on the client side and interact with RESTful APIs by adhering to predefined rules and conventions.

 This library simplifies the communication process between the client and server, abstracting away the complexities of HTTP requests and allowing developers to focus on building robust, scalable applications.
 Whether you're fetching data, creating new resources, or updating existing ones, Restorm provides a seamless interface for performing CRUD operations while ensuring compliance with RESTful principles.